 Types of cluttering in scientific literature

 The exact names of the different types of cluttering can vary.
 In the eighties professor Damsté describes three subtypes of cluttering.
 Later on other researchers came up with different names for it.
 For example, David Ward likes to use two categories, called “linguistic cluttering” and “motoric cluttering”.
 Van Zaalen proposes to label them “syntactic” and “phonological” cluttering.
-Whatever version you choose, they pretty much all boil down to the same thing.
+Whatever version you choose, they pretty much all boil down to the same thing; problems in intelligibility or fluency in one’s speech.